linzjs/linz/docs/defaults.rst

    */
   404 (req) => Promise.resolve(html)

-The function should return a html string.
+The function should return a Promise that resolves with the html string.